zxj28/MDFG_code/README.md

        ```python
        python ./small_loss/small_loss_confident_ind.py --dataset reRLDD
        ```
-   - Both confident samples and remaining samples are stored in the `./confident_analysis` directory.
+   - Both the confident samples and remaining samples, along with the normalized dataset, are saved in the ./confident_analysis directory.

 4. **Fine-Grained Feature Extraction**: